My Tender Matador (film)

-My Tender Matador (Tengo miedo torero) is a 2020 Chilean drama film directed by Rodrigo Sepúlveda with a screenplay written by the same Sepúlveda, alongside Juan Elias Tovar.
-It is based on Pedro Lemebel's novel of the same name.
+My Tender Matador (Tengo miedo torero) is a 2020 historical romantic drama film directed by Rodrigo Sepúlveda with a screenplay written by the same Sepúlveda, alongside Juan Elias Tovar.
+It is based on Pedro Lemebel's 2001 novel of the same name.
+It is a co-production between Chile, Argentina and Mexico.

 Plot

-Chile, 1986, a few days before Pinochet's attempted assassination.
+Chile, 1986, a few days before Augusto Pinochet's attempted assassination.

-It's the love story between "the Queen of the Corner" (Castro), a middle aged travesti who embroiders tablecloths for military wives, and young Carlos (Ortizgris), a guerrilla member of the Manuel Rodríguez Patriotic Front.
+It's the love story between "the Queen of the Corner" (Castro), a middle-aged travesti who embroiders tablecloths for military wives, and young Carlos (Ortizgris), a guerrilla member of the Manuel Rodríguez Patriotic Front.